BetaHuhn/worker-setup/README.md

 worker-setup deploy
 ```

 You will be asked to login to CloudFlare if not already authenticated.
-The programm will guide you through the process of setting up and deploying the Worker.
+The programm will guide you through the process of setting up and deploying the Worker under your own CloudFlare Account.

 ---